roxgib/anki-contanki/README.md

     - Customize Keyboard Shortcuts - a small number of actions rely on simulating a key press, and won't work if you've changed that shortcut.
 Instead you can create a custom action in the controller options using your assigned shortcut

 ## Development log

+### Beta 12

+ - Fix crash when opening config if no controller is connected
+ - Fix inherited actions not saving
+ - Added configuration option to detect 8BitDo controllers

 ### Beta 11